How to use USWDS

 • Robust: Users must be able to access the content as technologies advance.
 As technologies like browsers and other assistive technology evolve, the content should remain accessible.

-Accessibility guidelines help us address specific, ability-based patterns of user experience — baseline UX needs that USWDS builds into its design language, components, guidance, and layouts.
+Accessibility guidelines help us address specific, ability-based patterns of user experience (UX).
+USWDS builds these baseline UX needs into its design language, components, guidance, and layouts.
+We’ve listed some examples below.

 • Support screen readers and other assistive technology like braille displays